The-Marcy-Lab-School/case-study-guidelines/README.md

 - What is your database design/schema?
 - What technologies did you use in your front-end?
 - What is the user flow of your application?
 - Did you use any third-party technologies that do not live in either your front-end or back-end?
+If so, what purpose does it serve?

 ### Challenges and Implemented Solutions
 - What _technical_ challenges did you encounter and what thoughtful solutions did you implement?